-- There is a connection between the proximity or timing of the conduct in relation to the student's attendance at school or school-sponsored activities. - 2.
+- 1. The conduct occurs during the time the student is traveling to and from school or traveling to and from school-sponsored activities, whether or not via school district furnished transportation. - 2.
 The student is a member of an extracurricular and/or co-curricular activity and has been notified that particular off-campus conduct could result in exclusion from such activities. - 3.
 Student expression or conduct materially and substantially disrupts the operations of the school, or the administration reasonably anticipates that the expression or conduct is likely to materially and substantially disrupt the operations of the school. - 4.
-The conduct has a direct connection to attendance at school or a school-sponsored activity, such as an agreement to complete a transaction outside of school that would violate the Code of Student Conduct. - 5.
+The conduct has a direct nexus to attendance at school or a school-sponsored activity, for example, a transaction conducted outside of school pursuant to an agreement made in school, that would violate the Code of Student Conduct if conducted in school - 5.
 The conduct involved the theft or vandalism of school property. - 6.
+There is otherwise a nexus between the proximity or timing of the conduct in relation to the student's attendance at school or school-sponsored activities. - 7.
 The use or possession of controlled substances/ paraphernalia results in the issuance of a citation or an arrest.